 There was even a special-edition label issued in the coin series in honor of Cassie McFarland and her winning design on the obverse side of the coin.
 On Silver.com, our inventory is currently limited to the Tom Glavine label coins in the Silver Baseball Hall of Fame coin.

 When you purchase a Silver Baseball Hall of Fame coin from Silver.com, we offer the highest level of service in terms of shipping and package protection.
 Any order over $3,000 is shipped absolutely free.
-For shipments under $3,000, we offer a tiered system for shipping fees that is affordable.
+For shipments under $3,000, we offer a flat rate fee of $5.95.
 There are no order minimums, so you can purchase one coin or 1,000.
 All purchases through Silver.com are fully insured.
 If your package is lost, damaged, or stolen, we work hard to recover your assets.
 We’ll contact the carrier to retrieve the package, or file an insurance claim on your behalf.

 Your order will be packaged and shipped within one or two days of your payment clearing.
 Credit card and PayPal payments are processed instantly, while wire payments are shipped as soon as the wire is received.